-If you are visiting Malaysian Borneo, you have to visit this island.
-It is located on the eastern part of Borneo and we combined our turtle island trip with Kinabatangan river jungle trekking and few days diving on Mabul island.
+If you visit Malaysian Borneo, you have to visit this island.
+It is located on the eastern part of Borneo and we combined our turtle island trip with Kinabatangan river jungle trekking and few days diving on Mabul Island.
 A perfect week of exploring the eastern part of Borneo.
 If you haven’t seen orangutans before then you can also visit the Sepilok orangutan sanctuary.

 If you would like to go there, you have to stay overnight on Selingaan Island.
 Turtles come there almost daily during the night so there is a very good chance that you will see them.
 Almost guaranteed.

 HOW TO GET TO THE TURTLE ISLAND (SELINGAAN ISLAND)

 My first advice, do not book this tour via a tourist agency.
 It is better to directly contact a company called Crystal Quest via email ([email protected]) to book the package.
 It is the only company which has an office on Selingaan Island and organizes these tours.
 It’s more expensive when you go via other operators.
 To be precise, you will pay double with other tour operators.